Research shows that the best HIIT workout routines can boost your weight loss, maximize muscle growth, and enhance your performance.

 Then bring your legs back forward into the crouch position and leap into the air.
 Your hands should reach as high above you as possible.

-Again, repeat for 20 seconds and pause for 10; 8 times.
+Again, repeat for 20 seconds and pause for 10 for 8 times.

 This exercise will target your glutes, quads, arms, chest, abs, and hamstrings!
 You should have legs like lead when you finish.